New York-based alto saxophonist Tim Berne (1954)

 configuration, with wealthy horn passages, seems to enhance Berne's

-I Can't Put My Finger On It (JMT, 1991), another reckless Zappa-esque collage of styles.
+Meanwhile, Miniature returned with I Can't Put My Finger On It (january 1991), another reckless Zappa-esque collage of styles.
 The electronic soundscapes added a new dimension to the grotesque compositions, notably

 Tim Berne's 13-minute Combat and nine-minute Luna,